Recovering p-adic valuations from pro-p Galois groups: Introduction

 \section{Introduction}

 One of the most fruitful philosophies of modern number theory has been that one can understand the arithmetic of a field $K$ by understanding the structure of the absolute Galois group $G_K=Gal(K^{sep}/K)$, where $K^{sep}$ is a separable closure of $K$.
-If $K_1$ and $K_2$ are algebraic number fields, one has the celebrated Neukirch-Uchida Theorem which states that if $G_{K_1} \simeq G_{K_2}$ then $K_1 \simeq K_2$.
+One instance of this is the celebrated Neukirch-Uchida Theorem, which states that, for algebraic number fields $K_1$ and $K_2$, if $G_{K_1} \simeq G_{K_2}$ then $K_1 \simeq K_2$.
 A similar result for $p$-adic local fields was obtained by Mochizuki in \cite{mochi_padic}, provided one adds some minimal extra structure on the Galois group.

-More generally, one could ask what structure of an \emph{abstract} field is determined by its absolute Galois group.
-It is well known (by work of Artin-Schreier et. al.) that a field $K$ is real-closed if and only if $G_K \simeq G_F$, where $F$ is a real-closed field.
+More generally, one could ask what information about an \emph{abstract} field is determined by its absolute Galois group.
+It is well known (by work of Artin-Schreier et al.) that a field $K$ is real-closed if and only if $G_K \simeq G_F$, where $F$ is a real-closed field.
 The equivalent result for $p$-adically closed fields was obtained in \cite{koe1}.
 In particular, $G_K \simeq G_{\mathbb{Q}_p}$ iff $K$ is elementarily equivalent to $\mathbb{Q}_p$ in the language of rings.
 This was used in \cite{koe3} to give a proof of the section conjecture in birational anabelian geometry for $p$-adic fields.
-In both cases the idea is to show that the abstract structure of the Galois group encodes the existence of an ordering (resp. a henselian valuation), and the existence of the ordering (resp. valuation) determines the arithmetic of the field.
+In both cases the idea is to show that the abstract structure of the Galois group encodes the existence of an ordering (resp. a henselian valuation), which then determines the arithmetic of the field.